Dedav4s

 Background Information

-This is a thin shim around vega and vega lite.
+This is a thin shim around vega, vega lite and echarts.
 It's aims are:

 - To make exploratory analysis in a repl (or in a notebook) as easy as possible.